vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 of all one would expect arddhaṁto be construed with a genitive \( puṇyasya\).

-One would perhaps have also expected brahmārpitam

-. , but, though there seems
+One would perhaps have also expected brahmārpitaṁ, but, though there seems

 to be a mark of some kind above the ligature rpp, we regard this as damage to the stone and do not think it warranted to read medial i. brahmārppaṇam

 .

-must therefore be taken as an apposition to \( arddham
+must therefore be taken as an apposition to \( arddhaṁ\) puṇyaṁ.

-. \) puṇyam

-. .
 In pāda b

 there no doubt was a nom. fem. sg. qualifying or describing the princess who is the grammatical subject, which might have ended with, e.g. ◦ śālinī.